 A total of 63 sessions gave attendees a wide range of topics and interests from which to choose.
-Many attended the Special Response Committee.
+Many attended the Special Response Committee hearing since this item of business was a major topic of concern.
 During this same time frame, Youth Activities gave younger Brethren a chance to similarly grow, learn, and interact.

 The very low ceiling of the San Diego 2009 exhibit hall returned to the customary High Ceiling of most Conferences

 (2008 2006).
-The 2010 Exhibit Hall represented a wide array of Brethren concerns and interests.
+A wide array of Brethren concerns and interests were represented in this year's Exhibit Hall.
 Spacious walkways and unused areas provided ample room for the traditional Brethren game of Four Square and the new innovation of Nine Square.
 While youth waited for the Sunday evening July 4th fireworks display, Four Square was enjoyed on the roof top walkway of the Center.

 2010 Conference Officers were Moderator Shawn Flory Replogle, Co-Pastor of the First Church of the Brethren, McPherson, Kansas; Moderator-elect Robert E. Alley, pastor of the Bridgewater Church of the Brethren in Bridgewater, Virginia; and Secretary Fred Swartz.
 Moderator Replogle drew attention to the captioning that appears at the bottom of the large screens, to inform delegates that this service was actually being done by a firm in his native state of Kansas.
 Everyone laughed when the captioneer responded by stating that they were actually located in Topeka.
 He replied by saying: That's where my taxes go.